-Prepare Your Open Enrollment Campaign (4-6 weeks out)
+Prepare For Open Enrollment Season

+(4-6 weeks out)

-With a strategy in place, you're ready to prepare your open enrollment campaign.
+With a strategy in place, you're ready to prepare for open enrollment season.
 Gone are the days when companies could just provide employees with an overview of the available plans and wait for open enrollment to end.
 An educational and informative approach that accounts for a multigenerational workforce with varying needs will help ensure your employees have the information they need to choose what's best for them.

-Here are 3 key campaign preparations our G&A experts recommend:
+Here are 3 key open enrollment preparations our G&A experts recommend:

-Determine the information you'll provide to employees

-Education is key in helping employees better understand how benefits work and choose the plans that are best for them, but it can also be a way to lower your overall costs.
+Determine the information you'll provide to employees Education is key in helping employees better understand how benefits work and choose the plans that are best for them, but it can also be a way to lower your overall costs.
 When employees understand their benefits and how they work, they are better equipped to use them in a more cost-effective manner.